dkershaw10/docs-specs/best-practices-concept.md

 |Throttling|429|APIs may throttle at any time for a variety of reasons, so your application must **always** be prepared to handle 429 responses.
 This error response includes the *Retry-After* field in the HTTP response header.
 Backing off requests using the *Retry-After* delay is the fastest way to recover from throttling.| [Throttling](throttling.md) |
 |Service unavailable| 503 | This is likely because the services is busy.
 You should employ a back-off strategy similar to 429.
 Additionally, you should always make new retry requests over a new HTTP connection.||

+FOLLOW UP ON BEHAVIORS AROUND LACK OF SUBSCRIPTION OR LICENSE.

 ### Evolvable enums

 TBD